damianohienmhen/IBM/index.md

 ### Conclusion

+The resulting visual dashboard allows for users to identify specific areas and regions within the Florida state which have the potential for solar and wind power generation facilities or have overproduction/inefficiency concerns.
+This easy to use dashboard linked directly to the original worksheet can be used quickly to answer pertinent questions.

 By leveraging IBM Cloud technologies including its Notebook software tool, a Machine Learning Algorithm was developed to determine areas with potention renewable enerygy generation.
 The Machine Learning algorithm also identified areas with an overproduction of energy and inefficient energy usage.
 This shows the huge potential that these technologies have to address lingering concerns around Climate Change by leveraging data to facilitate mititation and adaptation strategies.